Mateo Rojas Alou

 Part of one of the great baseball families of all-time, Matty Alou played fifteen seasons in the major leagues.
 He had a lifetime batting average of .307, earned during the second dead-ball era, and won the National League batting crown in 1966.

-The younger brother of Felipe Alou and older brother of Jesus Alou, Matty Alou began his pro career in the New York Giants chain in 1957.
+The younger brother of Felipe Alou and older brother of Jesus Alou, Matty Alou played alongside Juan Marichal and Manny Mota on the Dominican Air Force team as a 17-year-old.
+He then began his pro career in the New York Giants chain in 1957.
 After hitting .306 with 14 home runs for the Tacoma Giants in 1960, he earned a September call-up to the big league club, now in San Francisco, and became brother Felipe's teammate.
 He and his brother both homered in the same game on May 15th, 1961, facing the Chicago Cubs, and in the 1962 World Series, he went 4-for-12 as the Giants fell to the New York Yankees.

 Before the 1971 season, Alou was traded to the St. Louis Cardinals, and he hit .315 for the club that year.
 Midway through the following year, he was acquired by the Oakland Athletics, and he played a major role in that year's pennant drive.
-However, in that year's World Series against the Cincinnati Reds, he went just 1-for-24.
-He went on to split the 1973 campaign between the Yankees and Cardinals and ended his big league career with the San Diego Padres in 1974.
+In that year's World Series against the Cincinnati Reds, he went just 1-for-24.
+He split the 1973 campaign between the Yankees and Cardinals and ended his big league career with the San Diego Padres in 1974.

 After his major league days were over, Alou played three seasons for the Taiheiyo Club Lions in Nippon Pro Baseball, hitting .283 with 14 homers.
 He was a Detroit Tigers scout from 1987 to 1989 and managed the DSL Giants in 1992 and DSL Giants/Orioles in 1994.